mapaction/mapactionpy_controller/README.md

 ===================
 In no particular order:

  [] Improve the constructors for the main state classes.
-It should be possible to round-robin between the instance and the json representation. eg there should be tests which look something like this:
+It should be possible to round-robin between the instance and the json representation.
+E.g. there should be tests which look something like this:
 ```
-    assert my_recipe == MapRecipe.fromJOSN(my_recipe.toJSON())
+    assert my_recipe == MapRecipe.fromJSON(my_recipe.toJSON())
 ```
 The `jsonpickle` module is particularly well suited for this.

- [] Implenment json schema validation for the various json files.
+ [] Implement json schema validation for the various json files.

  [] CrashMoveFolder class should check for the existance of all of the subdirectories in the constructor.

- [] Replace debug print statements with output to a logging libaray - to ensure that standard output is not corrupted with error/debug messages.
+ [] Replace debug print statements with output to a logging library - to ensure that standard output is not corrupted with error/debug messages.

  [] Better name for the `Event` class